 Global dividend payouts forecast to revive in 2021

-Global dividend payments could rebound by as much as 5per cent this year, a new report estimated on Monday, after the coronavirus caused the biggest slump in payouts since the financial crisis more than a decade ago.

-LONDON: Global dividend payments could rebound by as much as 5per cent this year, a new report estimated on Monday, after the coronavirus caused the biggest slump in payouts since the financial crisis more than a decade ago.
+LONDON: Global dividend payments could rebound by as much as 5 per cent this year, a new report estimated on Monday (Feb 22), after the coronavirus caused the biggest slump in payouts since the financial crisis more than a decade ago.

 A total of US$220 billion worth of cuts were made between April and December, based on investment manager Janus Henderson's Global Dividend Index.
 But there are signs companies are beginning to reinstate at least some of them.